-Modern slavery and human trafficking continue to be a hidden blight on our global society.
+Modern slavery and human trafficking continues to be a hidden blight on our global society.
 We all have a responsibility to be alert to the risks, however small, in our business and the wider supply chain.
-Phenna Group is committed to acting ethically and with integrity and transparency in all our business dealings and to preventing slavery and human trafficking in its corporate and operational activities
+Phenna Group is committed to acting ethically and with integrity and transparency in all our business dealings and to preventing slavery and human trafficking in its corporate and operational activities.

-Phenna Group is a Testing, Inspection, Certification and Compliance business, employing over 2800 managers, engineers and technicians, through its subsidiary companies, in UK, Ireland, USA, UAE, Singapore and Australia
+Phenna Group is a Testing, Inspection, Certification and Compliance business, employing over 450 managers, engineers and technicians, through its subsidiary companies, in UK, Ireland, USA and Australia.

 Due diligence processes for slavery and human trafficking: